aetechlabs/pathiumapi/README.md

-# Lilac — Minimal ASGI API Framework
+# PathiumAPI — Minimal ASGI API Framework

-Lilac is a tiny, synchronous-friendly ASGI-style web framework inspired by FastAPI and other micro-frameworks.
+PathiumAPI is a tiny, synchronous-friendly ASGI-style web framework inspired by FastAPI and other micro-frameworks.
 It provides routing, request/ response helpers, middleware, and simple route parameter converters.